top of page

 -

-Do answer questions as directly and accurately as possible with relevance to events of the incident.
+Answer questions as directly and accurately as possible with relevance to events of the incident.

 -